 Use your melon

 Yes, the humble cantaloupe tends to make up what seems like 90 percent of most fruit salads—but don’t scoff at it, and definitely don’t pass it up: It’s loaded with nutrients that are beneficial for your health.

 Cantaloupe is good for your hair

-Cantaloupe’s most potent vitamins—A and C—are essential to helping us maintain strong, healthy hair and just one serving (about one-quarter of a melon) contain 100 percent of the recommended daily allowances of both.
-Vitamin A, also known as retinol, is required for sebum production, a compound that keeps our scalp and hair moisturized and healthy while vitamin C is needed for the building and maintenance of collagen, which provides structure to skin and hair, explains Melissa Majumdar, RD, and spokesperson for the Academy of Nutrition and Dietetics.
+Cantaloupe’s most potent vitamins—A and C—are essential to helping us maintain strong, healthy hair and just one serving (about one-quarter of a melon) contain 100 percent of the recommended dietary allowances of both.
+Vitamin A, also known as retinol, is required for sebum production, a compound that keeps our scalp and hair moisturized and healthy, while vitamin C is needed for the building and maintenance of collagen, which provides structure to skin and hair, explains Melissa Majumdar, RD, and spokesperson for the Academy of Nutrition and Dietetics.
 “Vitamin C also helps with the absorption of iron,” she explains.
 Iron deficiency is linked to hair loss, but you should always have your iron status checked before supplementing—too much iron can be toxic to the body, she says.
 If you’ve got lackluster locks, you may be missing the essential foods you need for healthy hair.

 Cantaloupe helps keep your skin healthy